whoisEllie/FPSCore/README.md

 ### installation

-For now, if you'd like to test v2.0, you'll have to clone this GitHub repository into either `YourUEProject/Plugins/`, and build it from C++.
+For now, if you'd like to test v2.0, you'll have to clone this GitHub repository into `YourUEProject/Plugins/`, and build it from C++.
 Binaries will be available closer to release.

 ### learning and docs